When to Use Test Driven Development

 This approach covers most of the code with automated tests, although, doubts remain if the actual view is integrated with the underlying model correctly.
 To overcome this uncertainty, a few tests are recommended that invoke the GUI, for example through the browser for web applications, and verify that the connections with the underlying model are correct.
 The fact that there are only a few tests that invoke the GUI means that maintaining those are easy.
 Moreover, because there are only a few GUI tests, they don’t slow down the application test cycle.
 These tests don’t have to be written in a TDD fashion of course.

-Why Not to Use Test Driven Development
+When Not to Use Test Driven Development

 Test-driven development can backfire when the environment is not suitable or it is used incorrectly.
 One should consider these topics when planning to use TDD: